Spain World Cup Fixtures, Squad, Group, Guide - World Soccer

 Spain World Cup Friendlies

-Spain start their 2018 international warm up matches for the World Cup against Germany next Friday on the 23rd of March, and then follow that up with a tough game against Argentina.
-Switzerland and Tunisia will follow on the 3rd and 9th of June.
+Spain started their 2018 international warm up matches for the World Cup against Mats Hummels and Germany on the 23rd of March, of which they drew 1-1.
+Then, guided by Isco, the Spanish hammered Argentina 6-1.
+A draw against Switzerland followed and finally they beat Tunisia on the 9th of June.

 Spain World Cup Fixtures